sudan/RuleEngine/README.md

 # What is not solved

-1. This module doesnt serve as a caching engine of discounts for given input.
-It is upto to the caller to cache information of discount against product id
+1. This module doesnt serve as a cache for discounts for given input. ie. calculation is done each time from redis.
-2. Edits requires re building redis information and can be a bit time consuming.
-So this project is not meant for real time edits but its  meant for real time calculation of discounts
+2. Edits requires re-building information stored in redis and can be a bit time consuming.
+So this module is not meant for real time edits but its  meant for real time calculation of discounts
 3. Collision of names not handled.
 Ideal way would be each of category and region should be represented by a unique integer while creating rules.
 4. Order of priority in a category/region always takes priority over composition of rules.
 Composition works on different dimensions and not on same dimensions